 Chris Arreola is coming off a 3rd round TKO victory over Jean Pierre Augustin, who was previously undefeated with 17 wins, 12 coming by way of knockout, and 1 draw.
 Even at 38, Arreola shows that he is still dangerous and he still has something left in the tank.
 How much does he have left?
 Enough to defeat a fast rising heavyweight like Kownacki?
 I don’t know.
 I do know he’s going to come to fight, and if he does get knocked out – he will go out on his shield like a true warrior.
 Anything can happen in the heavyweight division, especially when you have two guys exchanging bombs in the center of the ring.

 This fight won’t go the distance.
 I fully expect Adam Kownacki to continue to rise through the heavyweight rankings, hopefully getting a title shot within the next year.
 He needed to work on his head movement for this fight.
 He said they worked on it hard during training camp.
 I hope it shows.
 If he can slip and counter, I can see Kownacki ending this fight early, possibly inside of 3.
 He should end it quicker than the 8 rounds it took Wilder, but Arreola is durable.
 There’s a reason Arreola has stuck around this boxing game for so long.
 He’s no slouch.
 He’s going to come in Saturday ready to go to war.
 My prediction: Kownacki TKO inside of 6

 The card will be shown on PBC on fox at 8pm ET on Saturday, August 3rd.
 You read that right, this will not be a PPV fight.
-You can catch all the action for free on fox.
-Note: Andre Berto pulled out of his fight Saturday night due to a torn biceps injury.
-His replacement has yet to be determined.
+You can catch all the action for free on fox. *Note* Andre Berto pulled out of his fight Saturday night due to a torn biceps injury.
+His replacement is to be determined as of right now.